ucd-graphics-vr-lab/HoloNav/README.md

 ## Documentation
 The project is structured as follows:
-- Mixed Reality Camera Parent: Contains Mixed Reality Camera and UIControl Script, UI Elements
+- Mixed Reality Camera Parent: Contains Mixed Reality Camera, UIControl Script and UI Elements.
+- DefaultCursor: The default cursor prefab, used to select anchors and move them around.
+- SpatialMapping: Required for calibration of the space.
-- Managers: Contains Input Manager, Speech Manager and Anchor Manager
+- Managers: Contains Input Manager, Speech Manager and Anchor Manager.
-- Anchors: There are 5 anchors to begin with
+- Anchors: There are 5 anchors to begin with.

 Custom scripts can be found in Scripts directory, these are the only additional scripts that I have created in this project and no other script was changed, hence for proper implementation and functioning I recommend making changes to only files present in "Scripts" directory.